Note: This article was amended in June 2024 after receiving information from Jim Garvin regarding the Main Street/Factory Bridge in Suncook.

 He may have also helped to construct the 1852 Moore’s Crossing Bridge that spanned the Merrimack River connecting Manchester to Bedford.
 Originally constructed as a single-track bridge, the bridge was expanded to a double-track bridge by the Concord Railroad.
 While work on this project was led by bridge builder Samuel F. Patterson (1840-1917), Woods was superintendent of the Concord Railroad at the time.
 Clearly, he was proud of the bridge.
 Woods’ obituary states that “among his best works was the construction of the large double-tracked bridge at Goff’s Falls on the Concord Railroad, where, from the beginning to the completion, not a single train was interrupted.”

-Woods also worked as an independent bridge builder and constructed at least eight highway bridges in New Hampshire, listed below.
-Only one remains.
+Woods also worked as an independent bridge builder and constructed at least nine highway bridges in New Hampshire, listed below.
+Only the Waterloo Bridge remains.

 1853.
 Contoocook Village Bridge.
 Hopkinton.
 Replaced 1935.